themechanicalguy/Design-Patterns/1-SOLID/SOLID-Principles.md

 ## Use Case:

 **Scenario:** Imagine you’re building an e-commerce application where you need to manage orders.

-- An order might involve:
+An order might involve:

 1. Calculating the total price.
 2. Saving the order to a database.
 3. Sending a confirmation email to the customer.

-**Without SRP**, you might create a single Order class that handles all these tasks.However, this violates SRP because the class has multiple responsibilities (price calculation, database operations, and email sending).
+- **Violating SRP**, you might create a single Order class that handles all these tasks.However, this violates SRP because the class has multiple responsibilities (price calculation, database operations, and email sending).

-**Applying SRP**, you’d split these responsibilities into separate classes, each handling one task.
+- **SRP Design**, you’d split these responsibilities into separate classes, each handling one task.

 ### Example: Violating SRP